ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/infrastructure/Building.md

-### Executable Deployments
+# Executable Deployments

+The below are instructions for how to build MOM6 standalone

-#### Building MOM6 standalone with a pre-release build
+## Building MOM6 standalone with a pre-release build
 !!! tip
     This option is faster but requires `write` access to [ACCESS-NRI/ACCESS-OM3](https://github.com/ACCESS-NRI/ACCESS-OM3).

 !!! warning
-    This is NOT a supported workflow and is only provided to show that it is possible.
+    This is [NOT a supported workflow](https://github.com/ACCESS-NRI/ACCESS-OM3/pull/151#issuecomment-3326505434) and is only provided to show that it is possible.

 1. Create branch from main, e.g. `cbull_test_mom6standalone`
 1. Edit the spack.yaml to have the following line: